Concordium/concordium.github.io/source/mainnet/net/browser-wallet/browser-wallet-faq.rst

 .. _browser-wallet-faq:

 ==================
-Browser Wallet FAQ
+|bw| FAQ
 ==================

-.. dropdown:: Why was the Browser Wallet made?
+.. dropdown:: Why was the |bw| made?

     created to simplify the interface for users and to reduce problems with wallet recovery should it be necessary to recover your wallet.

-.. dropdown:: What are the features and benefits of the Browser Wallet?
+.. dropdown:: What are the features and benefits of the |bw|?

     Functionality is much the same as the old one
     Can use a secret passphrase to recover wallet.